Whether it’s a tie-dye shirt you plan on making or one that you just bought, washing and caring is the source of many questions.

 Rinsing does an amazing job at removing loose particles.
 But nothing beats the washing machine for making sure that everything is squeaky clean.

-Run the shirt through a complete cold cycle in the washer.
+Run the shirt through a complete washer cycle on cold.
 Throw in some towels, tie-dye shirts or dark clothing.
 Hot water can also be used if you prefer a deeper cleaning, but this is not necessary.

 Does tie-dye bleed in the wash?